Auto-weighted Bayesian Physics-Informed Neural Networks and robust estimations for multitask inverse problems in pore-scale imaging of dissolution: Abstract

 \section{Abstract}

 In this article, we present a novel data assimilation strategy in pore-scale imaging and demonstrate that this makes it possible to robustly address reactive inverse problems incorporating Uncertainty Quantification (UQ).
-Pore-scale modeling of reactive flow offers a valuable opportunity to investigate the evolution of macro-scale properties subject to dynamic processes.
+Pore-scale modeling of reactive flow offers a valuable opportunity to investigate the evolution of macro-scale properties subject to dynamic processes in the context of Carbon Capture and Storage (CCS).
 Yet, they suffer from imaging limitations arising from the associated X-ray microtomography (X-ray $\mu$CT) process, which induces discrepancies in the properties estimates.
 Assessment of the kinetic parameters also raises challenges, as reactive coefficients are critical parameters that can cover a wide range of values.
 We account for these two issues and ensure reliable calibration of pore-scale modeling, based on dynamical $\mu$CT images, by integrating uncertainty quantification in the workflow.

 The present method is based on a multitasking formulation of reactive inverse problems combining data-driven and physics-informed techniques in calcite dissolution.
-This allows quantifying morphological uncertainties on the porosity field and estimating reactive parameter ranges through prescribed PDE models with a latent concentration field and dynamical $\mu$CT.
+This allows quantifying morphological uncertainties on the porosity field and estimating reactive parameter ranges through prescribed PDE models, with a latent concentration field, and dynamical $\mu$CT observations.
 The data assimilation strategy relies on sequential reinforcement incorporating successively additional PDE constraints and suitable formulation of the heterogeneous diffusion differential operator leading to enhanced computational efficiency.
-We guarantee robust and unbiased uncertainty quantification by straightforward adaptive weighting of Bayesian Physics-Informed Neural Networks (BPINNs), ensuring reliable micro-porosity changes during geochemical transformations.
+We provide a robust and unbiased uncertainty quantification by straightforward adaptive weighting of Bayesian Physics-Informed Neural Networks (BPINNs), ensuring reliable micro-porosity changes during geochemical transformations.

 We demonstrate successful Bayesian Inference in 1D+Time calcite dissolution based on synthetic $\mu$CT images with meaningful posterior distribution on the reactive parameters and dimensionless numbers.
 We eventually apply this framework to a more realistic 2D+Time data assimilation problem involving heterogeneous porosity levels and synthetic $\mu$CT dynamical observations.